 While early cell phones were only capable of making calls to other people, technological advances quickly incorporated a broader range of functions.
 Now, there are numerous distractions that are possible for drivers with smartphones, including:

 - Internet browsing

 It is important to understand that most smartphone use is recorded, which can be extremely beneficial when distracted driving is a suspected cause of a motor vehicle accident.
 An attorney may be able to subpoena a driver’s phone records and use records of smartphone use to prove the person was distracted at the time of the accident.

 The Atlanta Journal-Constitution reported that new data from the National Safety Council showed texting while driving “and other bad behaviors” caused motor vehicle deaths in Georgia to increase by a third from 2014 to 2016.
 According to the article, this was the fifth-highest increase in the country and more than double the national average of 14 percent during the same period.

 If you suffer serious injuries in a crash caused by a person who was distracted by their cell phone, do not assume that the negligent driver’s insurance company will be quick to admit liability.
 Some motorists may even deny they were using their smartphones.

-The Atlanta car accident attorneys of Champion Firm, P.C., can immediately conduct a thorough independent investigation of the crash and work to secure all of the necessary evidence that proves a negligent driver was preoccupied with their smartphone at the time of the accident.
+The Atlanta car accident attorneys of The Champion Firm, Personal Injury Attorneys, P.C., can immediately conduct a thorough independent investigation of the crash and work to secure all of the necessary evidence that proves a negligent driver was preoccupied with their smartphone at the time of the accident.

-You can have our lawyers review your case and answer all of your legal questions when you call us or contact us online to set up a free consultation.
+You can have our Atlanta injury lawyers review your case and answer all of your legal questions when you call us or contact us online to set up a free consultation.